EnnoOstendorf/twinjago/complete_INSTALL.md

 - grafana initially has the admin account with password admin
 - the user and password has to be specified in the .env file for pipeguy
 - if you use the webinterface and change the admin password, you have to change it in ``.env`` also

+### initialize grafana web-frontend
+for maintenance and checking the grafana web-frontend should be used
+- in your browser navigate to YOUR_DOMAIN:3000, eg: https://twinjago.de:3000
+- login with default username admin, password admin and change password, note the password for use in the ``.env`` file of pipeguy

 ## pipeguy